ucb-art/craft2-chip/README.md

 To compile just the Verilog (without running any tests), type `make verilog` in the top-level directory.
 Results are placed in the generated-src directory.
+By default, memories are black-boxed.
+Sourcing `sourceme.sh` in bash and running `make libs` will create -mems.v file that maps the black box memories to TSMC memories, and it runs the TSMC memory compiler for you.

 ### Compiling and running the Verilator simulation